EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 * Computationally independent keys derived from the ECDH shared secret and used for encryption of different messages.

-* Verification of a common preferred cipher suite (EDHOC AEAD algorithm, application AEAD algorithm, EDHOC HMAC algorithm, application HMAC algorithm , EDHOC ECDH curve, EDHOC signature algorithm, EDHOC signature algorithm curve):
+* Verification of a common preferred cipher suite:

    * U lists supported cipher suites in order of preference